JOThurgood/mhd-ray-tracing/README.md

 ### test_3d.py

-Examples of using the solver for the 3D dipole field described in McLaughlin, Botha, Thurgood & Wiggs (2018, in prep).
+Examples of using the solver for the 3D dipole field described in McLaughlin, Thurgood, Botha & Wiggs (2018, in prep).